VPAT Assessment Services

-Procurement teams dedicated to the acquisition of accessible Information and Communication Technology (ICT) / Electronic and Information Technology (EIT) and/or technology-based services, may be required to evaluate numerous Voluntary Product Accessibility Templates (VPAT®) in the form of both VPAT® 2.1 responses and Accessibility Conformance Reports (ACR applicable to VPAT® 2.3).
+Procurement teams dedicated to the acquisition of accessible Information and Communication Technology (ICT) / Electronic and Information Technology (EIT) and/or technology-based services may be required to evaluate numerous Voluntary Product Accessibility Templates (VPAT®) in the form of both VPAT responses and Accessibility Conformance Reports (ACR applicable to VPAT).
 Evaluating these documents presents a challenge for purchasers.
-Purchasers must interpret the compliance documents and frequently seek clarification from vendors on their response.
+Purchasers must interpret the compliance standards relevant to documents and frequently seek clarification from vendors on their responses.

-To help in streamlining the purchasing process, Microassist offers four services designed to aid procurement professionals.
+To help streamline the purchasing process, Microassist offers four services designed to aid procurement professionals.

 VPAT Evaluation Services